 - Two-year prison sentence for man convicted of selling illegal streaming devices

-- Seller of illegal devices that bypassed paid-for TV content has been jailed
+- Jail for seller of illegal devices that bypassed paid-for TV content

 In summary, if you illegally stream unauthorised content, the police may be tracking you right now and may be in touch with you soon.